Bank of Khartoum's Gulf owners bet on Sudan growth

 Firms from Kuwait and Qatar, countries that have been doing business in Sudan for decades, have announced small deals such as forming joint venture banks and making mineral exploration investments since the South Sudan agreement was announced.

-Now investors in Bank of Khartoum, which is mostly owned by Gulf banks including Dubai Islamic Bank, Sharjah Islamic Bank and Abu Dhabi Islamic Bank, will increase the lender's capital within two years to 1 billion Sudanese pounds ($225 million according to the official exchange rate) from 300 million pounds, General Manager Fadi Faqih said.
+Now investors in Bank of Khartoum, which is mostly owned by Gulf banks including Dubai Islamic Bank DISB.DU, Sharjah Islamic Bank SIB.AD and Abu Dhabi Islamic Bank ADIB.AD, will increase the lender's capital within two years to 1 billion Sudanese pounds ($225 million according to the official exchange rate) from 300 million pounds, General Manager Fadi Faqih said.

 "Sudan is very promising," he told the Reuters Middle East Investment Summit.
 "We will be expanding our retail and corporate business.
 Sudan has many resources.
 There is a huge potential in agriculture, livestock and minerals, gold."